AdobeDocs/experience-platform.en/help/identity-service/identity-settings/example-scenarios.md

 ---
-title: Supported Scenarios For Configuring Identity Settings
+title: Example Scenarios For Configuring Identity Settings
-description: Learn about supported scenarios for configuring Identity Settings.
+description: Learn about example scenarios for configuring Identity Settings.
 hide: true
 hidefromtoc: true
 ---
-# Supported scenarios for configuring identity graph linking rules
+# Example scenarios for configuring identity graph linking rules

 This document outlines example scenarios that you may consider when configuring identity graph linking rules